Jiang Jihong: Club career

 Jiang Jihong started his career with Dalian Shide F.C. and was sent out to their youth team called Dalian Shide Siwu FC who were allowed to take part in Singapore's 2008 S.League.
 Upon his return he was promoted to the club's first team and on 22 August 2010 he made his debut in a league game against Changsha Ginde in a 1-0 defeat.
+Before the start of the 2013 Chinese Super League season the club would go through a protracted acquisition from local top tier rivals Dalian Yifang (now named Dalian Professional).

+Tianjin Songjiang

+On 28 February 2013 he would be allowed to join second tier club Tianjin Songjiang.

+Shijiazhuang Yongchang

+On 20 January 2014, Jiang transferred to China League One side Shijiazhuang Yongchang.

+Guanzhou R&F/ Guanzhou City

-In January 2014, Jiang transferred to China League One side Shijiazhuang Yongchang.
-On 20 January 2017, he moved to fellow Super League side Guangzhou R&F on a free transfer after Shijiazhuang relegated to the second tier.
+On 20 January 2017, he moved to fellow Super League side Guangzhou R&F (now known as Guangzhou City) on a free transfer after Shijiazhuang were relegated to the second tier.
 He made his debut for Guangzhou on 4 March 2017 in a 2–0 home win against Tianjin Quanjian.